AstarNetwork/Astar/CONTRIBUTING.md

 6. Wait for the maintainers approval or change requests
 7. Your code will be merged

+Some notes:
-Note: all the commits in your pull request are required to be signed and can be verified by GitHub.
+1. All the commits in your pull request are required to be signed and can be verified by GitHub.
 Refer to [this doc](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification) for details.
+2. You don't need to squash your commits manually, it will be done during merge.
+3. In case of any merge conflicts please use merge not rebase.
+4. In general: please avoid force pushes.
+Any existing reviews will be dropped after that.
+5. There are e2e tests that run post merge.
+It's a good idea to run them in advance (especially for breaking changes).
+Refer to [this doc](https://github.com/AstarNetwork/e2e-tests) for details.

 ### Mandatory PR Labels
 When submitting a Pull Request (PR), please make sure to include the necessary labels to help us categorize and prioritize your changes.
 PRs should contain at least one of the following mandatory labels: